-Wherever you plan to spend your retirement, Yes Homebuyers can help you get started sooner than you think, with a fast home sale arranged to suit you.
+Wherever you plan to spend your retirement, Yes Homebuyers can help you get started sooner than you think, you can sell your house fast and we'll work to the timeframes that suit you.
 There’s no need to spend money bringing your home up to a saleable standard, and no waiting around for viewers to poke holes in your precious home.
 With Yes Homebuyers, you get a simple, straightforward home sale and a guaranteed price from the start.

 About Yes Homebuyers